2lach/2lach/README.md

 - 🗨️ What I tell people: "I break stuff on the internet" -->
 - 🏠 Based in Stockholm, Sweden.
-- :briefcase: Working as DevOps engineer
+- :briefcase: Working as Team Lead | Developer/DevOps engineer

 - :hammer_and_wrench: Mostly Web & Ops
-- 🧰 enjoys shell scripting (bash/zsh) and automation
+- 🧰 Enjoys shell scripting and automation
-- Often with Linux, MS Azure, containers & Kubernetes.
+- 🌱 Often with Docker, containers & Kubernetes.

-- ⚡ Fun fact: If i could be an animal i wouldn't mind being an orangutan 🧡
 - 📫 How to reach me:
   · [Email](mailto:stefanlachmann@hotmail.com)
 - ❔ More info: